jordanpapaditsas/countdown-timer/README.md

 # Countdown Timer
 ## Description
-A simple countdown timer, showing up the remaining time till i move to my new house.
+A simple countdown timer, showing up the remaining time left, till an event happens.

+## Technologies
+Tech-stack  used for the project:
+- HTML5
+- CSS
+- JavaScript